larromba/ios-code-architecture/README.md

 ## Points of Interest
 Objects are unnecessarily created in the `AppFactory` instance.
 It's 'more precise' to create & inject these only when necessary (such as at the `Router`, or `Coordinator` level).
 However, as the memory footprint is often only from `Data` or `View` objects, which are still allocated at point of use, it's not really a problem.

-The advantage outweighs this inaccuracy, as it becomes easier to test from higher levels.
-For example, if the business logic for downloading an image works, but the button triggering it does not, the app won't work, even if the business logic is passing its own test.
-So by testing the button press (input), and the UI expectation (output), rather than the explicit business logic (that may even be split over multiple classes), we achieve a more accurate test.
+The advantage outweighs this inaccuracy, as it becomes easier to test from the UI level.
+For example, if the business logic for downloading an image has a test that passes, but the button triggering it is disconnected, it won't work from the user's perspective.
+So by testing the button press (input), and the UI expectation (output), rather than the explicit business logic (that may even be split over multiple classes), we achieve a more accurate test, by intrinsically testing all involved components.

-By not caring for the underlying implementation - refactors are easier.
+By not caring for the underlying implementation, refactors become easier.
 It's also more intuitive to think of testing this way - e.g. when I tap this button, I expect something to happen.

-This method of testing often achieve 70-80% code coverage.
+This method of testing often achieves 70-80% code coverage.